buildingSMART/IFC4.3.x-development/content/introduction.md

 > NOTE Complying interpreters shall consider to modify export using the proposed alternative definitions instead of the deprecated ones.

-### List of known Part 21 incompatibilities with IFC4.0.2.1
+### List of known backward incompatibilities of this document with ISO 16739-1:2018

 For a full list of changes see the Change logs in Appendix F.